-Anyone who has registered their interest in becoming a Nightingale resident can enter a ballot, regardless of when they registered.
+Anyone can enter an open ballot.
 There is no wait list to enter a ballot.
 Those who qualify for our priority ballot (see below) have a slightly better chance of being successful.

 After announcing a new project and holding two information sessions, Nightingale will make an information package (PDF) available that contains all the details of the project, including floorplans and pricing of each apartment.
 From this point onwards, our digital ballot is open for entries and you’ll have two weeks to complete the ballot form indicating which apartments you are interested in purchasing.
 It doesn’t matter when you submit your ballot, as long as you do so before the closing date.

 Up to 10% of apartments will be pre-allocated to the project team.
 The project team includes Nightingale Housing staff, project architect staff and Nightingale Housing collaborators directly involved with the project.
 By experiencing a project first hand, we believe our team are better able to continuously improve upon the delivery of Nightingale projects.

 Up to 20% of apartments will be pre-allocated to community housing providers (CHP).
 All residents allocated via a CHP stream will have access to support services and will be Nightingale Housing values-aligned.

 To help with creating equity within our communities, Nightingale is committed to providing quality housing for individuals who provide key services or contributions to our communities.
 We are also committed in assisting minority members of society gain access to social participation and secure housing.